Buying A House After Bankruptcy: What You Need To Know

 Once you’ve gone through your waiting period and your finances are in order, it’s time to apply for a mortgage preapproval.
 A preapproval is a letter from a lender that tells you about how much money you can get in a mortgage loan.
 Getting preapproved is important for a couple reasons:

-- First, a preapproval letter lets you know which homes are in your budget and allows you to narrow your property search.
+- A preapproval letter lets you know which homes are in your budget and allows you to narrow your property search.

-- Second, a preapproval tells real estate agents and sellers that you’re more likely to be able to secure the funding you need to buy the home you want to make an offer on.
+- A preapproval tells real estate agents and sellers that you’re more likely to be able to secure the funding you need to buy the home you want to make an offer on.
 This can be an especially important consideration after a bankruptcy.

 Provide Financial Documentation